grpc/proposal/A43-sdk-authorization.md

 					"properties": {
 						"paths": {
 							"description": "A list of paths to match for authorization.
 This is the fully qualified name" "in the form of \"/package.service/method\".
-The paths are""ORed together, i.e., it" "matches if one of the paths matches."
+The paths are ORed together, i.e., it" "matches if one of the paths matches."
 							  "This field supports Exact, Prefix, Suffix, and Presence matches."
 								"- Exact match: \"abc\" will match on value \"abc\"."